 How Do Businesses Use Social Media?

-First, businesses keep a tab on the available social media tools they can utilize and what runs the best in their niche.
+First, as a business, you must keep a tab on the available social media tools you can utilize.
 Some examples include:

 - Social communities